What Is An Air Source Heat Pump? Your Go-To Guide for 2022

 Air Source Heat Pumps: Many Advantages, Few Drawbacks

-When right-sized to a building, heat pumps can cut heating and cooling bills drastically immediately after installation.
+When right-sized to a building, heat pumps can cut heating and cooling bills drastically immediately after installation, while offering year-round seasonal comfort throughout the building with improved temperature controls.
 They require limited maintenance—BlocPower offers bi-annual and annual maintenance services—and they’re more versatile than boilers, furnaces, and other fossil fuel infrastructures.

 For optimal benefit, air source systems need to take advantage of recent technologies.
 Metrics like seasonal energy efficiency ratio (SEER) and heating seasonal performance factor (HSPF) can provide useful insights when selecting systems.
 Professional right-sizing and installation can help to improve efficiency.
 Our clients report energy bill savings of up to 40%.